Genomic-Medicine-Linkoping/JASEN/README.md

 make preprocess
 ```

-where `jasen_<date>.sif` is the name of the previous step newly built singularity image, e.g. `jasen_2021-07-28.sif`.

-This command removes all downloaded genome files, prodigal training files and checksum file (if they previously existed) and then downloads creates them again.
+`make preprocess` removes all downloaded genome files, prodigal training files and checksum file for downloaded genomes (if they previously existed) and then creates them again.

 ### Move Fastq.gz files `assets/sequencing_data`

 The paired end `fastq.gz` files must contain `_R1_` and `_R2_` in the file names in order that Nextflow can recognise the forward and reverse reads.

-Changes these to how your local system is set up.
+Here is an example with the *Escherichia coli* test data:

 ```bash
 PROJ_ROOT="$PWD"